-Luke Skywalker mentions Darth Sidious by name, the only throwback to a name that only appeared in the prequel trilogy (Though Darth Sidious appears in Star Wars: Episode V - The Empire Strikes Back (1980) and Star Wars: Episode VI - Return of the Jedi (1983), he is only referred to as Emperor Palpatine).
-It is likely that Luke learned the Sith title of Palpatine by conversing with the Force ghosts of Obi-Wan or Yoda sometime between Star Wars: Episode VI - Return of the Jedi (1983) and Star Wars: The Last Jedi (2017)
+Luke Skywalker mentions Darth Sidious by name, the only throwback to a name that only appeared in the prequel trilogy (Though Darth Sidious appears in Star Wars: The Empire Strikes Back (1980) and Star Wars: Return of the Jedi (1983), he is only referred to as the Emperor).
+It is likely that Luke learned the Sith title of Senator/Chancellor/Emperor Palpatine, a name also used only in the prequel trilogy, by conversing with the Force ghosts of Obi-Wan or Yoda sometime between Star Wars: Return of the Jedi (1983) and Star Wars: The Last Jedi (2017)

 In keeping with a long-time series tradition, the opening shot after the text crawl shows a space vehicle flying either away from or toward the screen (in this case, several Resistance transport ships fly towards the screen).

 The location filming in Ireland was intended to follow on from the dark Skellig ending of Star Wars: The Force Awakens (2015).
 However, the weather was unseasonably good and shooting took longer than expected.

 Gwendoline Christie was trained in fighting by swordmaster C.C.
 Smiff, the same stuntman who had trained her for her fighting scenes in Game of Thrones (2011).